saurabhchalke/stackup/apps/docs/docs/packages/paymaster/installation.md

 # Installation

-A guide for adding ERC-4337 contracts to your app.
+A guide to spinning up a paymaster to sponsor ops.

 :::caution